Richardaeld/google_translate_game/README.md

 #### Document Result(s):
 1. Document any incidences of incorrect header presentation.
-1. Document any failure of timer.
+1. Document any failure of the timer.
 1. Document any incorrect win/lose conditions.
 1. Document any multiple playthrough errors (mismatching cards, incorrect card placement, etc...).
 ------------------------------------------------------